a6usar1f/getting-cleaning-data/README.md

 Lines 88 - 92 : Changing the column names which still including the parentheses symbols.

-Line 95: saving the tidy dataset into a file named "tidy_data.txt".
+Line 95: Saving the tidy dataset into a file named "tidy_data.txt".